Generic Name: mometasone furoate

 - Report any signs of local adverse reactions to the physician.

-- Advise patients not to use mometasone furoate topical solution in the treatment of diaper dermatitis.
-Do not apply mometasone furoate topical solution in the diaper area, as diapers or plastic pants may constitute occlusive dressing.
+- Advise patients not to use mometasone furoate lotion in the treatment of diaper dermatitis.
+Do not apply mometasone furoate lotion in the diaper area, as diapers or plastic pants may constitute occlusive dressing.

 - Discontinue therapy when control is achieved.
 If no improvement is seen within 2 weeks, contact the physician.

-- Do not use other corticosteroid-containing products with mometasone furoate topical solution without first consulting with the physician.
+- Do not use other corticosteroid-containing products with mometasone furoate lotion without first consulting with the physician.

 mometasone furoate lotion